cda-tum/mqt-qmap/README.md

   </a>
 </p>

-If you have any questions, feel free to contact us via [quantum.cda@xcit.tum.de](mailto:quantum.cda@xcit.tum.de) or by creating an issue on [GitHub](https://github.com/cda-tum/mqt-qmap/issues).
+If you have any questions,
+feel free to create a [discussion](https://github.com/munich-quantum-toolkit/qmap/discussions) or an [issue](https://github.com/munich-quantum-toolkit/qmap/issues) on [GitHub](https://github.com/munich-quantum-toolkit/qmap).

 ## Getting Started